 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Using BOTOX® or BOTOX® Cosmetic with certain other medicines may cause serious side effects.
 Do not start any new medicines until you have told your doctor that you have received BOTOX® or BOTOX® Cosmetic in the past.

-Other side effects of BOTOX® and BOTOX® Cosmetic include: dry mouth, discomfort or pain at the injection site, tiredness, headache, neck pain, eye problems: double vision, blurred vision, decreased eyesight, drooping eyelids, swelling of your eyelids, dry eyes; drooping eyebrows; and upper respiratory tract infection.
-In people being treated for urinary incontinence other side effects include: urinary tract infection, painful urination, and/or inability to empty your bladder on your own.
-If you have difficulty fully emptying your bladder after receiving BOTOX® , you may need to use disposable self-catheters to empty your bladder up to a few times each day until your bladder is able to start emptying again.
+Other side effects of BOTOX® and BOTOX® Cosmetic include dry mouth, discomfort or pain at the injection site; tiredness; headache; neck pain; eye problems such as double vision, blurred vision, decreased eyesight, drooping eyelids, swelling of your eyelids, dry eyes; drooping eyebrows; and upper respiratory tract infection.
+In adults being treated for urinary incontinence, other side effects include urinary tract infection and painful urination.
+In children being treated for urinary incontinence, other side effects include urinary tract infection and bacteria in the urine.
+If you have difficulty fully emptying your bladder on your own after receiving BOTOX®, you may need to use disposable self-catheters to empty your bladder up to a few times each day until your bladder is able to start emptying again.

 For more information refer to the Medication Guide or talk with your doctor.